-The average rental price in San Bruno Park is currently $4,143, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 75.3% of the neighborhoods in California.
+The average rental price in San Bruno Park is currently $3,433, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 45.0% of California neighborhoods.

 San Bruno Park is an urban neighborhood (based on population density) located in San Bruno, California.

-San Bruno Park real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
+San Bruno Park real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the San Bruno Park neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built before 1940.
+A number of residences were also built between 1970 and 1999.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-American households most often have a car, and regularly they have two or three.
-But households in the San Bruno Park neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the San Bruno Park neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
-NeighborhoodScout's Analysis reveals that 54.7% of the households here have four, five, or more cars.
+NeighborhoodScout's Analysis reveals that 53.5% of the households here have four, five, or more cars.
 That is more cars per household than in 99.8% of the neighborhoods in the nation.

 San Bruno Park is also pretty special linguistically.
-Significantly, 3.0% of its residents five years old and above primarily speak Tagalog, which is the first language of the Philippine region, at home.
-While this may seem like a small percentage, it is higher than 95.8% of the neighborhoods in America.
+Significantly, 2.3% of its residents five years old and above primarily speak German/Yiddish at home.
+While this may seem like a small percentage, it is higher than 97.1% of the neighborhoods in America.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.